 Animism

-When we think and feel animistically, we naturally adopt a systems perspective: one that moves beyond extraction and control toward deep relationship, reciprocity, and reverence for life.
+When we think and feel animistically, we naturally adopt a systems perspective that moves beyond extraction and control toward deep relationship, reciprocity, and reverence for life.